AdaptOR2021/AdaptOR2021.github.io/index.md

 - No additional training data and no models pre-trained on other datasets are allowed.
 - Each team is only allowed to register once and all submissions must be done from the same account.
 - A single participant is only allowed to be part of one team.
-- Paticipating teams must submit a LNCS paper with comprehensive descriptions of their methods via CMT one week after docker container submission deadline.
+- Participating teams must submit a LNCS paper with comprehensive descriptions of their methods via CMT one week after docker container submission deadline.
 Failure of submitting the paper will render the submission invalid.

 ### <a id="Prizes" class="uncolored_link">Prizes</a>
 The three top performing teams will receive certificates and prize money of 500€, 300€ and 200€ for the first, second and third place respectively.
 The awards are generously sponsored by [Fehling Instruments GmbH & Co.
 KG](https://www.fehling-instruments.de).